Fundul Galbenei: Economy

 The economy is based on agriculture: Vietnamese pig breeding is of note, and historically the village was known to produce honey.

+The households also deal with viticulture, beekeeping, fruit growing.

 Landmarks

 Buildings include the church built in 1903, a school, a cultural centre, two libraries, a medical centre, a post office, a bank and a nursery, as well as several shops and cafés.
 The village is surrounded by vineyards, orchards and woodland.